Felipi12/Felipi12/README.md

 `Welcome to my GitHub profile!` :satisfied:

-Be sure to take a look and feel free to contact me whenever you feel needed to :-)
+Be sure to take a look and feel free to contact me through my social networks whenever you feel needed to :-)

 I'm currently studying COMPUTER ENGINEERING :octocat: at CEFET-MG, Belo Horizonte-MG, Brazil!